BenSolus/master-thesis/_posts/2017-03-30-lets-get-started.md

 <!-- lint enable no-shortcut-reference-link no-undefined-references-->

-For those kind of matrices, we summarize common techniques proposed to handle them into three categories: kernel-based-, matrix-based- and hybrid techniques.
+For this kind of matrices, we summarize common techniques proposed to handle them into three categories: kernel-based, matrix-based and hybrid techniques.

 The first category replaces the kernel function $$g$$ by a degenerated approximation $$\tilde{g}$$ which the corresponding method handles efficiently.